ImpulseAdventure/GUIslice-Builder/README.md

 ## Release History

 ### Bug Fixes 0.17.b17

+- Issue `224` Fatal error when SaveAs new empty project
 - Issue `223` Application will not start on Ubuntu

 ### Enhancements for 0.17.b16